Kirirgiri/To-Do/README.md

 In the website, there is a simple UI for calendar and two lists.
 The data is stored in the app as long as the server is running on your local device.

 The goal of this project is to familiarize with HTML, CSS, Javascript, and how working with server (Node js) is like.
+(I chose to do a simple project like this to learn parts of web development and broaden my skillset)

 Feel free to explore the code and play with it.